tguild/vehicle_signal_specification/docs-gen/content/rule_set/overlay.md

 The following features with the intended usage patterns are currently supported:
 1. **Adding new nodes:** By adding nodes the standard catalog can be extended with proprietary concepts.
+1. **Deleting nodes:** Deleting nodes not relevant for the vehicle.
 1. **Changing the value of existing metadata:** The standard catalog defines metadata based on what is assumed to be an average vehicle.
 Configurations may differ slightly (e.g. the instantiation of number of available seats), or special situations that require a (limited) modification of existing metadata.
 1. **Adding new key/value pairs as additional metadata:**